Caldey Access Statement continued .......

 Benches are available en route.

-Toilet facilities are located in the village opposite the Post Office
+Toilet facilities are located in the village opposite the Post Office [Ladies and Gents toilets and a baby changing table]

 A disabled cubicle is provided, fully adapted for independent wheelchair users.